Excellence in Teaching Awards

 FROM: Ken Hon, Interim Vice Chancellor for Academic Affairs

 Please help recognize our hardworking teaching faculty.
 The nominations for the 2020 Excellence in Teaching Awards are now open.
-UH Hilo and the UH System annually honor excellent teachers who are nominated by their colleagues and students for the following three awards:
+UH Hilo and the UH System annually honors excellent teachers who are nominated by their colleagues and students for the following three awards:

-The Board of Regents (BOR) Award for Excellence in Teaching: Presented annually to a UH Hilo full-time tenured or tenure-track faculty member.
+- The Board of Regents (BOR) Award for Excellence in Teaching is presented annually to a UH Hilo full-time tenured or tenure-track faculty member.

-The Chancellor's Award for Teaching Excellence: Presented annually to a UH Hilo Instructor or Lecturer.
+- The Chancellor's Award for Teaching Excellence is presented annually to a UH Hilo Instructor or Lecturer.

-The Frances Davis Award for Excellence in Undergraduate Teaching: Presented annually to a UH Hilo Instructor or Assistant Professor faculty member.
+- The Frances Davis Award for Excellence in Undergraduate Teaching is presented annually to a UH Hilo Instructor or Assistant Professor faculty member.

-A student-faculty committee will select the award recipients.
-The committee is comprised of three faculty members (previous award recipients) and two students (the President of the UHHSA and the President of the International Students' Association).
+As in the past, a student-faculty committee will select the 2020 award recipients.
+The committee has three faculty members (previous award recipients) and two students (the President of UHHSA and the President of the International Students' Association).

-Note: Faculty may win each award only once in their career.
-View a list of past winners, please go to UH Hilo Faculty and Staff Awards.
+Faculty may win each award only once in their career.
+To see a list of past winners, please go to UH Hilo Faculty and Staff Awards.

 The Committee has the authority to present or not to present an award in each category in any given year.
 The awards are not obligatory nor have they been awarded every year.